 Last but not the least, your logo must be appropriate.
 Be sure that your logo relates to what you do and not sleazy or goofy purely for the “thrill.”

 For example: If you offer BBQ catering, incorporate grills, pork chops, flames, etc. It wouldn’t be appropriate to have a sexy illustration of women holding a prime rib.
 If you do like that, then use it as a part of your marketing and branding elements in addition to your logo.
 Your logo is the face of your business.
 Using a “sexy woman illustration” may turn off any female potential clients if they see that curvy women with meat are how you identify yourself.

 Make sure your colors relate to the business as well.
 Take the time to learn how colors affect people’s mood and buying experience.
 Yellow and reds are fast paced and invoke hunger.
 Perfect for fast food changes.
 Spas work well with relaxing light purples and blues.
 Dark blue is trustworthy and serious which is helpful for banks, health professionals, and lawyers.

 Keep in mind that the logo doesn’t have to show what the business does.
 Car logos don’t need to have a car in it, and computers don’t need to show computers and lawyers don’t need a gavel.

 Fun fact!
 Looking at the top 50 brands in the world, 94% of the logos do not describe what the company does.

 Comment below to share your thoughts on good or bad logo design!

-4 More Buyable Logo Examples that use the 5 Principles of Good Logo Design
+Examples of logos that use all 5 Principles of Good Logo Design